-Scardova is a solitary land, and as such the cities, towns, and villages are highly interdependent.
+Scardova is a fairly solitary land, trading only sporadically with a few other nations, and as such the cities, towns, and villages are highly interdependent.
 Most locations specialize in something, and trade with others to obtain other required items.
 For example, if the small villages fail to harvest enough food, the larger cities will suffer shortages; if a mining town fails to produce enough iron, there may not be enough weapons to go around.
 Very few locations in Scardova are self sufficient, which makes the roles of the Swords & Shields that much more important.
 Trade must flow, and people must remain safe for Scardova to thrive.

-Government: The city, and all the land, is ruled by the Grand Theologian.
+Government: The city, and all the land, is ruled by the High Bastion.
 This important position is decided upon by a council of Cardinals once the previous ruler resigns.

-Defense: About 400 Swords are at-the-ready to defend the city, plus whatever number of Shields are present (varies considerably), plus Inquisitorial staff (number unknown).
+Defense: About 200 militiamen are at-the-ready to defend the city, plus whatever number of Guardians are present (varies considerably), plus Inquisitorial staff (number unknown).

 - Alm’s Tomb

 - Hall of Paragons